mderrick/grunt-fontello-react/readme.md

     ttfPath: './font/fontello.ttf', // Path to TTF
     fontName: 'fontello', // Font name to use in CSS 'font-style'
     jsTplPath: './src/templates/custom-js.tpl', // React component template (to use your own)
-    cssTplPath: './src/templates/custom-css.tpl', // CSS tempalte (to use your own)
+    cssTplPath: './src/templates/custom-css.tpl', // CSS template (to use your own)
     jsOutputPath: './dist/components/view.js', // Location of React component output
     cssOutputPath: './dist/components/css.css' // Location of CSS output }